Grigory Potemkin: Commander-in-Chief

 Potemkin remained in the south, gradually sinking into depression.
-His inactivity was problematic, given that he was now Russia's commander-in-chief and, in August 1787, another Russo-Turkish war broke out (the second of Potemkin's lifetime).
+His inactivity was problematic, given that he was now Russia's commander-in-chief and, in August 1787, another Russo-Turkish war broke out, the second of Potemkin's lifetime.
 His opponents were anxious to reclaim the lands they had lost in the last war, and they were under pressure from Prussia, Britain and Sweden to take a hostile attitude towards Russia.
-Potemkin's bluster had probably contributed to the hostility, either deliberately or accidentally; either way, his creation of the new fleet and Catherine's trip to the south had certainly not helped matters.
+Potemkin's bluster had probably contributed to the hostility, either deliberately or accidentally.
+Either way, his creation of the new fleet and Catherine's trip to the south had certainly not helped matters.
 In the center, Potemkin had his own Yekaterinoslav Army, while to the west lay the smaller Ukraine Army under the command of Field-Marshal Rumyantsev-Zadunaisky.
 On water he had the Black Sea Fleet, and Potemkin was also responsible for coordinating military actions with Russia's Austrian allies.

 Potemkin and Catherine agreed on a primarily defensive strategy until the spring.
-Though the Turks were repelled in early skirmishes (against the Russian fortress at Kinburn), news of the loss of Potemkin's beloved fleet during a storm sent him into a deep depression.
-A week later, and after kind words from Catherine, he was rallied by the news that the fleet was not in fact destroyed, but only damaged.
-General Alexander Suvorov won an important victory at Kinburn in early October; with winter now approaching, Potemkin was confident the port would be safe until the spring.
+Though the Turks were repelled in early skirmishes against the Russian fortress at Kinburn, news of the loss of Potemkin's beloved fleet during a storm sent him into a deep depression.
+A week later, and after kind words from Catherine, he was rallied by the news that the fleet was not destroyed, but only damaged.
+General Alexander Suvorov won an important victory at Kinburn in early October.
+With winter now approaching, Potemkin was confident the port would be safe until the spring.

 Turning his attention elsewhere, Potemkin established his headquarters in Elisabethgrad and planned future operations.
 He assembled an army of forty or fifty thousand, including the newly formed Kuban Cossacks.
 He divided his time between military preparation (creating a fleet of a hundred gunboats to fight within the shallow liman) and chasing the wives of soldiers under his command.
 Meanwhile, the Austrians remained on the defensive across central Europe, though they did manage to hold their lines.
 Despite advice to the contrary, Potemkin pursued an equally defensive strategy, though in the Caucasus Generals Tekeeli and Pavel Potemkin were making some inroads.

 In early summer 1788, fighting intensified as Potemkin's forces won their naval confrontation with the Turks with few losses, and began the siege of Ochakov, a Turkish stronghold and the main Russian war aim.
-Less promising was that St. Petersburg, exposed after Russia's best forces departed for the Crimea, was now under threat from Sweden in the Russo-Swedish War of 1788–90.
+Less promising was that St. Petersburg, exposed after Russia's best forces departed for Crimea, was now under threat from Sweden in the Russo-Swedish War of 1788–90.
 Potemkin refused to write regularly with news of the war in the south, compounding Catherine's anxiety.